CSCD01/team_04-project/deliverable/4/documentation.md

 ![outcome](./img/7876_outcome.png)

-There has been some discussion about the meaning of an infinite error, and whether `inf` should be viewed as `undefined`.
-However, the change request is about the representation.

-How should we then represent an `inf` errorbar?
-One option is to show an errorbar that extends the axes frame.
+The requested change is about the representation of `inf` errorbars.
+There are two main representation for `inf` that can be considered.
+Option one: an error bar that extends axes frames.
 The following image shows this.

 ![expected](./img/7876_expected2.png)

-Another proposed solution is to either remove the data point, or to plot a different symbol representing the infinite errorbar.
+The other option is to either remove the data point, or to plot a different symbol representing the infinite errorbar.
 We have to be careful when choosing the appropriate symbol, so that the user can easily interpret it as the `inf` errorbar.
 The following image shows this.

 ![expected](./img/7876_expected.png)